Rigoberta Menchú: Politics

 In 2005, Menchú joined the Guatemalan federal government as goodwill ambassador for the National Peace Accords.
-In April 2005, five Guatemalan politicians would be convicted for hurling racial epithets at her and also at court rulings which upheld the right to wear indigenous dress and practice Mayan spirituality.
+Menchú faced opposition and discrimination.
+In April 2005, five Guatemalan politicians would be convicted for hurling racial epithets at Menchú.
+Court rulings would also uphold the right to wear indigenous dresses and practice Mayan spirituality.

 On 12 February 2007, Menchú announced that she would form an Indigenous political party called Encuentro por Guatemala and that she would stand in the 2007 presidential election.
 She was the first Maya, Indigenous woman to ever run in a Guatemalan election.
 In the 2007 election, Menchú was defeated in the first round, receiving three percent of the vote.

 In 2009, Menchú became involved in the newly founded party Winaq.
 Menchú was a candidate for the 2011 presidential election, but lost in the first round, winning three percent of the vote again.
 Although Menchú was not elected, Winaq succeeded in becoming the first Indigenous political party of Guatemala.

 International activism

+At the peak of state counterinsurgency, the Permanent Peoples’ Tribunal: Session on Guatemala (PPT-SG), held in Madrid in 1983, was the first of its kind for Central America.
+The tribunal looked at evidence going back to the CIA-backed coup that ousted democratically elected president Jacobo Árbenz in 1954; although its focus was on the massacres, scorched earth policies, forced disappearances, torture, and killings taking place at the time under General Efraín Ríos Montt.
+Menchú was included in the five-day tribunal, that included twenty-two testifiers, and shared how her mother was used as bait as an effort to trap her children:

+Almost thirty years later, the First Tribunal of Consciousness Against Sexual Violence Toward Women took place in Guatemala City in 2010.
+The 1983 PPT-SG did not acknowledge the rape of women, particularly Maya women, during the armed conflict testifiers spoke; but it would take another twenty-seven years for sexual violence to be fully recognized in an ethical tribunal, and thirty-three years for it to be legally condemned in 2016 in the Sepur Zarco case.
+The trial and conviction of Jose Efrain Rios Montt in Guatemala in 2013 demonstrates that 15 years later, it is possible to convict a former head of state of crimes against humanity.
+Guatemala became the first Latin America country to place a former president on trial for genocide, being charged for the killing and disappearance of 70,000 people and the displacement of hundreds of thousands.